undur/wonder-slim/README.md

 ## Motivation

-Project Wonder is an old and storied collection of frameworks that's had many contributors with differing goals.
+Project Wonder is an old and storied collection of frameworks that's had many contributors.
 Over the years, it's accumulated a *lot* of cruft and it's been a while since it's seen something like an overarching design philosophy.

-This is an experimental project to see how it can be improved, not by adding stuff but by removing stuff.
+This is an experimental project to see how Wonder can be improved, not by adding stuff but by removing stuff.

-Below I enumerate a few primary goals of wonder-slim (from here on called just "Slim"), they all share the same **ultimate goal**, to make Wonder manageable and maintainable, lean and mean and a lot more readable and understandable.
-The derived goal of this is to make Wonder maintainable.
+Below I enumerate a few primary goals of wonder-slim (from here on called just "Slim"), they all share the same **ultimate goal**, to make Wonder smaller, more manageable and maintainable, enabling faster development.

 ## Primary goals

-### Separate concerns and only include the basics
+### Separate concerns and include only the basics

 Project Wonder has a multitude of frameworks.
-This project focuses on the minimal subset that's required to create and run a modern basic WebObjects web application, nothing more, nothing less.
+This project is about the minimal subset that's required to create and run a modern basic WO application, nothing more, nothing less.

-For this reason, the project picked only four frameworks from Project Wonder to work on, `ERExtensions`, `JavaWOExtensions`, `Ajax` and `WOOGNL`.
-I've also chosen the route of combining `JavaWOExtensions` and `ERExtensions`, since they both currently serve pretty much the same purpose.
+For this reason, the project picks only four frameworks from Project Wonder to work on, `ERExtensions`, `JavaWOExtensions`, `Ajax` and `WOOGNL`.
+I've also combined `JavaWOExtensions` and `ERExtensions`, since they both serve pretty much the same purpose.

-The the project therefore currently only contains three frameworks.

 ### **Loosen the ties between WOF and EOF**

 This is really an extensions of "separate concerns", but since EOF is a huge part of many users' projects, it merits a separate mention.

-A Web framework and a persistence frameworks really are separate things.
-As mentioned previously, this project focuses only on the "Web" part of WO, and removes everything related to EOF.
-Note that although EOF is not *part* of this project, that does not mean EOF cannot *integrate* well with the project.
-But EOF integration is not a priority at this stage.
+A Web framework and a persistence frameworks are separate things and this project focuses only on the "Web" part of WO.
+Therefore, everything EOF-related has been removed.
+Note that this does not preclude EOF usage, because although EOF is not *part* of the project it doesn't mean EOF can't *integrate* well with the project, but I consider that a separate effort.

-Slim's ERExtensions no longer uses any code from JavaEOControl or JavaEOAccess, although a WO application will still have to import these frameworks (due to JavaWebObjects referencing some classes there).
+Slim's ERExtensions no longer uses any code from JavaEOControl or JavaEOAccess, although a WO application will still have to import these frameworks (due to JavaWebObjects referencing some classes there, such as WOEvent inheriting from EOEvent, WOSession having an EOEditingContext etc.)

 ### Reduce the number of external dependencies